CR35789/Software-Planning-and-Technical-Documentation-/README.md

 ## Details of each directory
 ### Backend
--   `/controllers`: contains your controller files, which handle incoming HTTP requests and business logic
+─   `/controllers`: Contains your controller files, which handle incoming HTTP requests and business logic.
+─   `/models`: Contains Moongoose models if you using MongoDB or any other Object role modelling models.
+─   `/routes`: Contains route definitions that map URL paths to controller actions.
+─   `/utils`: Utility functions (error handling, logging, translation service).
+─   `/.env`: Environment variables for your backend, (API keys, database connection strings, etc.).
+─   `package.json`: Lists backened dependacies and scripts.

 # release plan.md
 # architecture.md